 Shrimp Etouffee Recipe with Cream of Mushroom Soup

-Sneak Preview: This creamy shrimp etouffee skips the roux and comes together fast with canned soups, tomatoes, and Cajun veggies
+Sneak Preview: This creamy shrimp etouffee skips the roux and uses condensed soups, Rotel tomatoes, and Cajun vegetables for an easy shortcut.
+Allow about 1 hour and 15 minutes from start to finish.

 Easy Shrimp Etoufee Recipe served over rice with salad on the side.Pin